How to Keep Your Cat From Making a Mess

 There are most definitely certain features you want to have in a cat tree, and you should know what those are before spending your money.
 Visit my blog post How to Choose a Cat Tree to find out what you should look for before buying a cat tree.

-3. Groom Your Cat to Reduce Hairballs
+3. How to Reduce Hairballs

 When cats groom themselves they get hair on their tongue, and some of that hair ends up in their digestive system.
 It can then form into a mass called a hairball.